Bowers Gifford: History

 In 1924, Gifford House was built to serve as the residency for the Rector of Bowers Gifford, John Shaw Bryers.
-The house was used as a military hospital during World War II, before being compulsory purchased by the Basildon Development Corporation in 1949, to be used as their headquarters.
+The house was used as a military hospital during World War II, before being compulsorily purchased by the Basildon Development Corporation in 1949, to be used as their headquarters.
 It was continued to be used by the corporation's successor, the Commission for New Towns from 1984 until its closure in 1995.
 The building was demolished in 2002 to make way for Gifford House Care Home.
 The previous Rectory building still stands in Church Road, next to Basildon Crematorium, and was first shown on a map in 1777.
 The building is currently used as offices, and although not listed, English Heritage called it a undesignated heritage asset while Essex County Council said Externally, the building is architecturally important at a local and regional level when the building was under threat of demolition in 2015.
 The site includes a moat which council historians have dated at between 1086 and 1539.
 At Bowers Hall there is part of a medieval moat.

-The population of the parish in 1872 was 259, but had grown to 458 by 1931.

 A landmark in Bowers Gifford is the Gun Pub, from which the hill on which it stands takes its name.

 Bowers Gifford was once home to Bowers Gifford Golf Course, which had an official address of Earlsfee Hall, Bowers Gifford.
 The course was closed during World War II, with hay bales placed across the site to stop the Luftwaffe landing planes on the site.
 However it did not reopen like nearby Boyce Hill after the war, and there is little trace of the course left.

 In 2013, developers Merdian Strategic Land put forward plans to build 750 homes, a new primary school and shops at Little Chalvedon Hall, on behalf of Nottinghamshire County Council who had purchased the land for £4.2 million.
 Basildon Council rejected the plans, and the developers appealed, with a planning appeal in 2014 upholding the Council's decision.